L

 When we call a function by its name, the multiple line of codes it contains are executed.

 Note: The conception of function requires a separate article.
 Understanding what is a function in the introduction page might be difficult.
-But while explining basic things of python, the terms function, argument, parameter etc. are inevitable.
+But while explaining basic things of python, the terms function, argument, parameter etc. are inevitable.
 So, a short note might help as an introduction.
 After going through some consecutive pages, the conception of functions will become clear gradually.

 Python built-in functions